Is my dog's breath supposed to smell like that?

 How to treat bad breath in dogs

 The treatment your dog requires for their foul-smelling kisses depends on the underlying cause.
-Since bad breath is usually a sign of an underlying health condition, it should dissipate once the problem is successfully treated.
+Since bad breath is usually a sign of an underlying health condition, it should disappear once the problem is successfully treated.

 If your dog’s breath smells, it’s best to take them to see a vet where they can be given the necessary checks to find the cause of the smell.
 Any loose or damaged teeth will need to be extracted before they cause any further problems for your pooch.